priyaseejoor/University_Survivability/README.md

 # University_Survivability
-Created by Adam Jones, Belisario Montesinos, and Priya Seejoor Copyright 2020
+Created by Priya Seejoor, Adam Jones, and Belisario Montesinos Copyright 2020
 All rights reserved
 Google Slides (if you don't have Powerpoint)